Periodontics

 Treatment of Periodontitis and Gingivitis

-• Scaling is done to clean the teeth and remove all plaque and tartar that has accumulated above and below the gum line.
+• Scaling is done to clean the teeth and remove the plaque and tartar that have accumulated above and below the gum line.

 • Root planing is done to smooth uneven surfaces and remove microorganisms that cause infection.
-We'll clean the gum line all the way down to the roots, where the bones are contaminated.
+We'll clean the gum line all the way down to the roots.

 • Antibiotics like Arestin may be prescribed to treat periodontitis.